September 5, 2022

 You can record at 1080p with 30fps or 720p with 60fps and it includes a 78 degree field of view.

-But what makes the C922x built for YouTube is its hyperfast streaming setting to ensure no lag and no drops in footage.
+But what makes the C922x built for YouTube is its hyper fast streaming setting to ensure no lag and no drops in footage.
 Full HD streaming captures all the details, bright, natural colors, and fluid video—perfect for gameplay streamers.

-Price: around £62.
+Price: around £70.

 Whether you opt for a DSLR, a new webcam, or even a new laptop like the Surface Pro 3, make sure you look after your lighting too.
+This is the absolute key for good video quality, and even if you spend a small fortune on a camera, it won't deliver if your lighting isn't right.

-So, what are you waiting for?
-Get your webcam (and lighting) and start recording your next YouTube video!
+Now get your webcam (and lighting) and start recording your next YouTube video!